willlam98/FoodApp/README.md

 ****************************************************Current Development****************************************************

-Scanning Barcode to retrieve data of the food
+Scanning Barcode to retrieve data of the food, Layout optimisation, applying APIs for food recipe, most functions of the app
-Layout optimisation